Object storage: A new way of storing data

 In the past, files were mainly stored in blocks.
 A file was divided into several components, each with their own address on a hard drive.
 “Object storage is structured differently in order to make the management of large volumes of unstructured data easier, explains Yuri Colombi, EBRC Head of Solutions & Innovation.
 A file, an image, a document, a video, a voice recording and other examples, are all objects.
-Each object is attributed metadata which provide additional information about the object itself.
-The metadata enrich the object, thus ultimately ease to create value.”
+Each object is attributed metadata, which provides additional information about the object itself.
+The metadata enriches the object, thus ultimately ease to create value.”

 Object storage also offers other kinds of advantages.
 The first one consists in the fact that it is more affordable for those seeking to store large volumes of data.
 “In addition, the technology was specially designed to guarantee long-term protection and integrity of the data, says Yuri Colombi.
 Whereas the elements were previously accessed from the hard drive, this new storage method protects and encrypts each object individually.
 In this way, it is possible to meet the most stringent regulatory requirements.
 Object storage integrates the mechanisms for reading and writing the elements by design, thereby guaranteeing redundancy and automatic error correction.”